Combodo/iTop/readme.txt

 Added a warning when upgrading the application while a CRON is being executed on the same DB Added an index on "item_org_id" to speed-up the setup and the silo on organizations.
 Add the ability to supply a default "from" email address for the "forgot password" feature, instead of using the same address as for the "to".
+"Portal Users" are not allowed to use the REST/JSON webservices.
+This case is now properly handled with a specific message.
+Full text search returning irrelevant results (e.g: search on "Location:Bordeauxactive")

 3.2.
 Known limitations (https://sourceforge.net/apps/trac/itop/report/3)